RobertArtigas/DEVUNA__IDE__/README.md

 ![A](https://github.com/RobertArtigas/DEVUNA__IDE__/blob/main/wiki/Images/DEVUNA_RED_02.PNG)
 <BR/>The entries that are used by the IDE that apply to the Devuna locations are shown above.
 They point to were the class sources and templates are located
 so when the IDE opens it can find classes and templates.
-Please recall that you still have to regiter the templates from the specific directory location.<br/><br/><br/>
+Please recall that you still have to regiter the templates from the specific directory location.

+If you want to use your personal RED file, the entries will have to be copied from this RED to your RED, and the directory locations changed for your Clarion IDE setup.<br/><br/><br/>

 You might have to adjust the RED file being used for your specific compile paths.